alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ###Outside the EU

-Most countries require you to have a health certificate (‘phytosanitary certificate’) if you export:
+Most countries require you to have a health certificate (‘phytosanitary certificate’) if you export fruit, vegetables, or other plants to be used as food.

-* fruit
-* vegetables, including potatoes and seed potatoes
-* other plants to be used as food [like what?]

-Check with the country that you’re exporting to.

 There are different rules for [grain].

+Check with the country that you’re exporting to find if you need a certificate.

+$CTA

 You apply a different way for all plants in [Scotland](https://www.sasa.gov.uk/plant-health/plant-health-licensing) and [Northern Ireland](https://www.daera-ni.gov.uk/contact).

+$CTA

 ###Getting a plant health certificate in England and Wales (except grain)